-Back to Sam, our software company CEO and his new Asian and European Directors… he needs to call back Chloe as a video call to allow for face-to-face dialog.
+Back to Sam, our software company CEO and his new Asian and European Directors.
+He needs to call back Chloe using a video call to allow for face-to-face dialog.
 This will help him build greater rapport.
 Sam can ask questions about her progress on building her region for the company, as well as how it’s going working remotely.
 By asking the right questions, now much of the extra reporting can be eliminated, adding to Chloe and Oliver’s productivity.
-By receiving the review of yesterday’s management meeting, Chloe had time to think about how decisions would affect her region and was able to formulate better questions for Sam.
-Now both Sam and Chloe felt like their conversation had moved issues forward and improved their working relationship.
+By receiving the review of yesterday’s management meeting, Chloe will have had time to think about how decisions would affect her region and is able to formulate better questions for Sam.
+Now both Sam and Chloe feel like their conversation is moving issues forward and improving their working relationship.

 In time, a successful director will need to add local staff in an overseas market.
 But these first few employees are critical to long-term overseas growth.
 Their engagement needs to be a leadership priority.

 For more information about growing and supporting your international company, join the International Trade Tribe: